 Stroll through Gastown

 Arts, culture and top-notch shopping are on the menu in historic Gastown, Vancouver’s oldest neighbourhood, which grew around a tavern founded in 1867.
 A walk along Water Street will feel like a journey back in time, thanks to vintage streetlights, cobblestone streets, old buildings and one of the few surviving steam clocks in the world (instead of chimes, it has a steam whistle to mark the time).
 Built in 1977, the clock’s original piston engine has since been replaced with an electrical motor, but it still puffs out steam on the hour.
-The 12-block neighborhood has plenty more to see, including the six-story flatiron building, the Gassy Jack statue (named for the owner of that first tavern, who was also the neighborhood’s namesake) and scores of boutiques and restaurants.
+The 12-block neighborhood has plenty more to see, including the six-story flatiron building and scores of boutiques and restaurants.

 Savor Incredible Cuisine